dyc3/senior-design/protocol.typ

 == Messaging Protocol

-The Balancer must maintain a maximum of one websocket connection to each Monolith node.
-This implies that the Balancer must be able to convey the user identity of messages sent to the Monolith.
+The Monolith must maintain a maximum of one websocket connection to each Balancer.

 The client communicates over the websocket with messages in JSON format, so the Balancer should do the same.
 The Balancer will send messages to the Monolith in the following format: